-TRA 4155 - Supply Chain Management (3)
+TRA4155 - Supply Chain Management

 Successful supply chain management requires cross-functional integration of key business processes within the firm and across the network of businesses that comprise the supply chain.
 The distinction between logistics and supply chain management is identified and a framework for supply management is presented.
+Terms offered: W

-TRA 4202 - Logistics Systems Management (3)
+TRA4202 - Logistics Systems Management